carpit680/openbot-docs/docs/01-Giraffe/LeRobot/01-Setup.md

 <!-- @format -->

-> <span style={{ color: "red", fontWeight: "bold" }}>Important</span>:- The instructions and setup provided in this documentation are specific to our customized branch of the LeRobot repository, which can be found (Give Link).
+> <span style={{ color: "red", fontWeight: "bold" }}>Important</span>:- The instructions and setup provided in this documentation are specific to our customized branch of the [LeRobot repository](https://github.com/carpit680/lerobot/tree/execute).

 ### 1. **Install Miniconda**